DevOps-With-Brian/linode-terraform-kubernetes/README.md

 pip install -r doc_requirements.txt
 ```

-Then you can run `make html` to build the docs.
+Then you can run `make html` to build the docs which will then be located in the `docs/_build` dir.

+Latest version of docs can be found [Here](https://linode-terraform-kubernetes.readthedocs.io/en/latest/)